-Nicole Mead completed her Ph.D. in Social Psychology at Florida State University.
-Prior to joining Schulich, she was Associate Professor of Marketing at the Rotterdam School of Management, Erasmus University, and has been a visiting scholar at the Stanford Graduate School of Business on several occasions.
+Nicole completed her Ph.D. in Social Psychology at Florida State University.
+Prior to joining Schulich, she held faculty appointments at Católica-Lisbon School of Business and Economics, Rotterdam School of Management (Erasmus University), and the Faculty of Business and Economics at the University of Melbourne.
+Nicole is a recurring visiting scholar at the Stanford Graduate School of Business.

-In her research, Nicole aims to uncover novel psychological insights that can be leveraged to improve personal, societal, and environmental outcomes.
+Nicole aims to uncover novel psychological insights that can be harnessed to improve personal, societal, and environmental outcomes.
 Her research has been published in outlets such as Science, Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Journal of Experimental Psychology: General, Organizational Behavior and Human Decision Processes, and the Journal of Consumer Research.

 2020 Outstanding Reviewer Award, Journal of Consumer Research